jonathanmdr/ojp/README.md

 - ✅ Support for Micronaut.
 - ✅ Support for Quarkus.
 - ❌ BLOB and CLOB advanced features.
-- ❌ Configurable data sources by user and/or database.
+- ✅ Configurable data sources.
 - ❌ RAFT consensus POC.
 - ❌ RAFT and connection smart balancing and resizing.